Psalm 1 reveals how we can walk in God’s blessings.

 If the world hate you, ye know that it hated me before it hated you.
 If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.
 Remember the word that I said unto you, The servant is not greater than his lord.
 If they have persecuted me, they will also persecute you; if they have kept my saying, they will keep your’s also.
 But all these things will they do unto you for my name’s sake, because they know not him that sent me.
 If I had not come and spoken unto them, they had not had sin: but now they have no cloke for their sin.
 He that hateth me hateth my Father also.

-The Bible has a different definition depending on the context of the verse but ultimately have the same connotations.
+Depending on the context of the verse, ultimately the word offense in the Bible has the same connotations.
 To offend someone does not mean to insult someone’s principles but rather to cause someone to fall.

-Offend in the Hebrew language has several definitions.
+Offend in the Hebrew language has several definitions but all pertaining to the same concept.
 It can be translated as châbal which means to pervert, corrupt or spoil.

 It can be translated as bâgad which means to deal deceitfully, be treacherous or unfaithful.